 Garden Restaurant.
-For when you just want to sit out under the clear sky or have a light snack.
+For when you want to sit out under the clear sky or have a light snack.
 You have Prague spread out below you and a beer in front of you, delicious grilled meat or a light pizza.
-And if you don’t want to have it only to yourself, we can arrange a grand garden party and barbecue.
+And if you don’t want to have it only for yourself, we can arrange a grand garden party and barbecue.

 Address: Letenské sady 341, Prague 7; www.letenskyzamecek.cz

 Located on the top floor of the Dancing House, Céleste’s dining room and outdoor terrace offer stunning views across the river to Prague Castle.
 With seafood and meat dishes and a few vegetarian main courses, French fine cuisine is on the menu.
 The crisply formal atmosphere is perfect for a special celebration.
 The a la carte mains cost around 700 CZK, while an excellent degustation menu costs 1790 CZK.
 Better value is represented by the two- or three-course weekday lunch menu (550/690 CZK).